2jgit/OHConsol/README.md

 Web TFTP Server / Serial Console - OH?!?

 Tired of figuring out how your going to tftp that new firmware image to a device?
-Tired of misspelling files names or losing track of what that image.out file realy is?
-Tired of boucning from tftp server to console?
+Tired of misspelling files names or losing track of what that image.out file really is?
+Tired of boucning from some tftp server to some other serial console?

 Simply upload your file with a description (optional) and activate it.
 That file is now ready for a tftp download as image.out.